satyamrastogi/BUILDING-REACT-PORTFOLIO/README.md

     * Homepage to show something about you working no
     * Project to show all your projects
     * About to show something about me
-    * contanct me is to let me know you want to work    with me and it will be fun
+    * contanct me is to let me know you want to work    with me and it will be f

 ## Tech Stack